 AddressBig Bend National Park, TX 79834, USA

 Marfa is one of the most unique small towns in Texas (or anywhere else for that matter).
-Actually, on the surface, Marfa is like a lot of Texas' older towns.
-It dates back to the mid-1800s, so it is home to a number of historic attractions and was the site of numerous events and happenings through the years.
-But, without a doubt, Marfa is best known for and defined by the appearance of mysterious lights on the horizon.
-These lights, which have come to be known as the "Marfa Lights," have been seen almost nightly since they were first spotted in 1883.
-However, even now, nearly 150 years later, no one is able to explain this phenomenon.
-Each year, thousands of visitors flock to the "Marfa Lights Viewing Area" outside of Marfa to get a glimpse of the lights.
-And, there is also the annual Marfa Lights Festival, which brings hordes of fans of the Marfa mystery lights to town each year.
+On the surface, it looks a lot like Texas' older towns, with a number of historic attractions that date back to the mid-1800s.
+But, what Marfa is really defined by is the appearance of mysterious lights on the horizon, known as Marfa Lights or the Marfa Ghost Lights.
+These lights, associated with paranormal activity, have been seen almost nightly since they were first spotted in 1883.
+But even now—over 100 years later—no one is able to explain this phenomenon.
+Head to the Marfa Lights viewing area just outside of town to see the sight for yourself.
+Or, attend the annual Marfa Lights Festival, complete with a parade and food and craft vendors.

 AddressFort Stockton, TX 79735, USA